 The City of Bunbury encourages and supports responsible pet care and ownership.
 The City’s Rangers ensure the safety and control of pets and are responsible for ensuring the provisions of the Dog Act 1976 and Local Laws are complied with and maintained throughout Bunbury.

-Your pet can be registered or their registration renewed at the City of Bunbury Administration Building or online above.
+Your pet can be registered at the City of Bunbury Administration Building or online below.

 You will need to provide relevant documents to receive concession, a concession card or sterilisation certificate along with proof of microchipping.